cambiotraining/sars-cov-2-genomics/materials/03-case_studies/03-eqa.md

 Create a new column with the length of each interval (`end - start + 1`).

 Note if any missing intervals are larger than 1Kb, and whether they overlap with the _Spike_ gene.
-(Note: you can use the [Sars-CoV-2 genome browser](https://www.ncbi.nlm.nih.gov/projects/sviewer/?id=NC_045512&tracks=[key:sequence_track,name:Sequence,display_name:Sequence,id:STD649220238,annots:Sequence,ShowLabel:false,ColorGaps:false,shown:true,order:1][key:gene_model_track,name:Genes,display_name:Genes,id:STD3194982005,annots:Unnamed,Options:ShowAllButGenes,CDSProductFeats:true,NtRuler:true,AaRuler:true,HighlightMode:2,ShowLabel:true,shown:true,order:9]&v=1:29903&c=null&select=null&slim=0) to help you see the lcoation of the annotated genes.)
+(Note: you can use the [Sars-CoV-2 genome browser](https://www.ncbi.nlm.nih.gov/projects/sviewer/?id=NC_045512&tracks=[key:sequence_track,name:Sequence,display_name:Sequence,id:STD649220238,annots:Sequence,ShowLabel:false,ColorGaps:false,shown:true,order:1][key:gene_model_track,name:Genes,display_name:Genes,id:STD3194982005,annots:Unnamed,Options:ShowAllButGenes,CDSProductFeats:true,NtRuler:true,AaRuler:true,HighlightMode:2,ShowLabel:true,shown:true,order:9]&v=1:29903&c=null&select=null&slim=0) to help you see the location of the annotated genes.)

 :::

+## Downstream Analyses

+Now that we have cleaned our FASTA file, we can use it for several downstream analysis.
+We will focus on these:

+- **Lineage assignment:** identify if our samples come from known lineages from the _Pangolin_ consortium.
+- **Phylogeny:** produce an annotated phylogenetic tree of our samples.
+- **Clustering:** assess how many clusters of sequences we have, based on a phylogenetic analysis.
+- **Integration & Visualisation:** cross-reference different results tables and produce visualisations of how variants changed over time.

 ### Lineage Assignment

-Although the _Viralrecon_ pipeline runs _Pangolin_ and _Nextclade_ on our samples, it does not use the latest version of these programs (because lineages evolve so fast, the nomenclature constantly changes).
+Although the _Viralrecon_ pipeline can run _Pangolin_ and _Nextclade_, it does not use the latest version of these programs (because lineages evolve so fast, the nomenclature constantly changes).
-Therefore, it is good practice to re-run our samples through these tools, to make sure we get the most up-to-date lineage assignment.
 Although it is possible to [configure _viralrecon_](https://nf-co.re/viralrecon/2.6.0/docs/usage#updating-containers-advanced-users) to use more recent versions of these tools, it requires more advanced use of configuration files with the pipeline.

 Alternatively, we can run our consensus sequences through the latest versions of _Nextclade_ and _Pangolin_.